MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-machines.md

 1. Select the name of your machine.

-1. Enter the username and password you would use to sign in to your machines.
+1. Enter the username and password you would use to sign in to your machine.

 1. Select **Create**.